gregoryclayton/design/README.md

 at least in theory.
 Good design should always have this aim of inspiring new creation in mind, in my humble opinion.<br>

 On the flip side, design can be bold and in your faace and be equally inspiring to the user's own creative endeavors.<br>
-The vista's of nintendo's Breathe Of The Wild come to mind.
+The vista's of nintendo's Breath Of The Wild come to mind.
 Every design detail crafted with love with a bold<br>
 style that's in your face all the time, in a good way.
 I'd live in Hyrule if I could.

 <img src="zelda.jpg">